Critical Bases

 • Provide documentation of completion of at least one year of high school (9th or 10th grade) in a non-Anglophone country with all instruction in a language other than English.
 Completion of lower levels of education in another language is not sufficient.

 Placement scores from exams at other universities do not meet this requirement.
+AP and IB scores on language exams also do not meet this requirement.

 Score Suggested Placement